Almost There … Pre-Closing Details for Buyers

 Obtain a copy of the Closing Disclosure form (it replaced the HUD-1 Settlement Statement).
 This form lists all final terms of the loan you’ve selected, final closing costs, and the details of who pays and who receives money at closing.
 Your lender should send you a Closing Disclosure at least three business days before closing.

 Mark your calendar for the time to meet at your new home for the walk-through.
 This is usually scheduled just prior to the actual closing.
 This is your opportunity to inspect the home and its condition.
 It also enables you to confirm that any items that you and the seller have agreed to remain or convey are there.

 This is an exciting time since you’re almost in your new home!
 You don’t want anything to be delayed or forgotten right now so double check that all tasks have been completed.
 Put a big red check mark next to each item when done!

-Guess what?
-Our final article in the Buying a Home 101 series is next week.
-(You’ll also get a bonus one on maintaining your home for week 13.)
-We hope you’ve learned a lot from this series and that you have the confidence and information to buy a home now!
-So stay tuned for next week’s article — How to Make Your Settlement Successful.
-It will help you prepare for this special day where you’ll walk away with the keys for your new home.
+Our final article in the series is next week.
+(You’ll also get a bonus one on maintaining your home for week 14.)
+We hope you now have the confidence and knowledge to buy a home!
+Stay tuned for next week’s article — How to Make Your Settlement Successful.